 Overview

-The Challenge on Ultrasound Beamforming with Deep Learning (CUBDL) is offered as a component of the 2020 IEEE International Ultrasonics Symposium.
+The Challenge on Ultrasound Beamforming with Deep Learning (CUBDL) was offered as a component of the 2020 IEEE International Ultrasonics Symposium.

 Recent developments in deep learning have created immense potential for ultrasound imaging research.
 CUBDL is designed to explore the benefits of using deep learning for both focused and plane wave transmissions.
 We challenge participants to obtain the best image quality under the fastest possible frame rates.
 To achieve this objective, we aim to provide answers to the following three questions: